Analysts project Tampa Bay housing market hottest in US for 2022

 “Once someone sees something they like they have to move on it right away," Talacay said.
 "I’ve had clients where they had to work until 5 p.m. and we’re not even able to show them the home, but they still have to put an offer down if they think this is going to be a home in the right location that they’d want to live in.”

-Also, cash down payments are most attractive to sellers, right now.
-Talacay says sellers ask for 20 percent to 40 percent down payment, so save up to give yourself the best chance.
+Also, cash-down payments are most attractive to sellers, right now.
+Talacay says sellers ask for 20-40% down payment, so save up to give yourself the best chance.

 “If you don’t have cash in hand it’s a very difficult thing to get any offer accepted," Talacay said.